 - a.
-Adopt and amend the Statute; - Nominate candidates for the Office of Metropolitan as outlined in the Statute (cf. Article IV, Section 4); - Approve and implement Church-wide initiatives with regard to the missionary, educational, financial, and philanthropic activities of the Church; - d.
+Adopt and amend the Statute; - Nominate candidates for the Office of Metropolitan as outlined in the Statute (cf. Article IV, Section 4); - c.
+Approve and implement Church-wide initiatives with regard to the missionary, educational, financial, and philanthropic activities of the Church; - d.
 Provide for financial support of the Church; - e.
 Consider and act upon resolutions properly brought before the All-American Council; - f.
 Receive reports from the Metropolitan, Church Officers, Stavropegial Institutions, departments, commissions, committees, offices, and boards of the Church; - g.
-Elect six (6) at-large members of the Metropolitan Council and two alternates; and - h.
+Elect six (6) at-large members of the Metropolitan Council and two alternates from among All-American Council delegates; and - h.
 Elect members of the Pension Board and alternates.